Superbition/Celestte-Docs/docs/using_polyel/validation.md

 `Min:3`

 The field being validated must not be less than the given min value.
 Types of strings, numerics, arrays and files are evaluated on the same basis as the [Size](#size) rule.

+#### NotWithin
+---

+`NotWithin:foo,bar,baz,...`

+The field under validation must not be found within the list of values set within the rule.